bretgeek/VibeJS/README.md

 #### Render the component to a DIV with an id of "app" and save a reference to it as "myRef"

+* In an html file:
 ```
 // somewhere in your html

 <div id='app'> </div>
 ```

+* In an script tag after vibe.min.js:
 ```
 // className, state, events, plugins (like fn of component) etc. can be added here too